ryan-kwan-do/ed/_texts/2019-06-22-review-capitalism.md

 Briefly, the yield increases are due to the use of industrial techniques and the use of transgenics, themselves not necessarily bad, but which are being used in ways that threaten the economic well-being of small farm operations and which have a number of undesirable ecological side-effects.
 One critical one is they pay little to no regard to the health of the soil, whose importance in maintaining critical life-sustaining systems [is difficult to overstate](http://www.fao.org/soils-2015/news/news-detail/en/c/277682/) and which is capable of [capturing massive amounts of carbon](https://www.reuters.com/article/us-climatechange-agriculture-soil/better-soil-could-trap-as-mush-planet-warming-carbon-as-transport-produces-study-idUSKBN1DE2DB).

-And of course, the agricultural system as it exists now is maintained by HUGE governmental subsidies, hardly the bread and butter of capitalism.
+And of course, the agricultural system as it exists now is maintained by huge governmental subsidies [that have existed since the 1930s](https://www.downsizinggovernment.org/agriculture/subsidies#_edn25).
-Otherwise, most farmers would not be able to afford access to the technology that allows them to compete in a market where prices are artificially low[^fn3] (artificially, because the true costs of production are absorbed by society).
+Otherwise, many farmers would not be able to afford access to the developing technology that allows them to compete in a market where prices are artificially low[^fn3] (artificially, because the true costs of production are absorbed by society).

-So, they are not taxed, because in my experience there is little public awareness of the realities of industrial agricultural production, and so there is little governmental response.
+So, subsidies are not removed and externalities and not taxed, because there is relatively little public awareness of the realities of industrial agricultural production, and so there is little governmental response.
 Further, the gains in profitability go to the owners of the technologies, who habitually act counter to public interest[^fn4].

 I suspect that the other examples cited in the review would face similar criticisms if exposed to scrutiny.
-So how does the current form of production help us avert disaster?
-In fact, what does it have to do with capitalism at all?

 However, I agree with the review's conclusions: